matrix-org/synapse/docs/modules/account_data_callbacks.md

 data is not associated with a specific room, then the room ID is `None`.

 This callback is triggered when new account data is added or when the data associated with a given type (and optionally room) change.
-In Matrix, deleting account data consists in replacing the data associated with a given type (and optionally room) with an empty dictionary (`{}`).
+In Matrix, deleting account data consists of replacing the data associated with a given type (and optionally room) with an empty dictionary (`{}`).